dmlc/dgl/docs/source/api/python/dgl.rst

 Utilities
 -----------------------------------------------

-Other utilities for controlling randomness, saving and loading graphs, functions that applies the same function to every elements in a container, etc.
+Other utilities for controlling randomness, saving and loading graphs, turn on/off libxsmm functions that applies the same function to every elements in a container, etc.

 .. autosummary::